ethereum/go-ethereum/docs/fundamentals/pruning.md

 ## Pruning command {#pruning-command}

-For a normal Geth node, Geth should be stopped and the following command executed to start a offline state prune:
+For a normal Geth node, Geth should be stopped and the following command executed to start an offline state prune:

 ```sh
 geth snapshot prune-state